Ink Review #2715: Pilot Iroshizuku To-ro

 Comparison Swabs:

-Forget Me Not is a little less saturated than Pelikan Edelstein Sapphire.
-Click here to see the blue inks together.
+To-ro is just a little bit lighter than Pennonia Wasp.
+Click here to see the orange inks together.

 Longer Writing:

-I used a Pelikan M200 Blue Marbled with a medium nib on a Taroko Enigma notebook.
-The ink has an average flow.
+I used a Lamy Safari Mango with a medium nib on a Taroko Enigma notebook.
+The ink has a wet flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.